chef-boneyard/chef-rfc/rfc030-maintenance-policy.md

 It is intended to be short, flexible, and clear.

 This file is related to the MAINTAINERS file in Chef.
-During the draft period, the first version of that file is included in this RFC.

 # How the project is maintained